stefanoslig/blog/_posts/angular-composables.md

 In the same way, we create util functions in order to reuse stateless logic across our components, we create  composables to share stateful logic.
 You can check some of potential use cases for an Angular project [here](https://vueuse.org/functions.html).

 But let's see how a composable would look like in an Angular application.
 In the following examples I don't use the API which is proposed in the RFC for Angular Signals.
-When this API is in place (e.g [Application rendering lifecycle hooks, Signal-based queries](https://github.com/angular/angular/discussions/49682)) we will be able to write these composables in a much nicer way and we will be able to provide more capabilities.
+When all the features of this API is in place (e.g [Application rendering lifecycle hooks, Signal-based queries](https://github.com/angular/angular/discussions/49682)) we will be able to write these composables in a much nicer way and we will be able to provide more capabilities.

 Let's start with a very simple exaple.